Purchasing a Corgi Bliss Puppy

 Keep an eye on our "Puppies" Page

-> On our Puppies Page we post a breeding announcement after we have bred the two dogs.
+On our Puppies Page we post our plans for the future.
+Nothing is set in stone until it has happened, of course!
 Please know that mother nature is what it is, so not all females become pregnant.
 We do like to post a photo of the expecting parents and their pregnancy confirmation (either ultrasound or xray) with the article.
 If there is a particular pairing that you like there, let us know!

-> Review the Contract and Health Guarantee
+Review the Contract and Health Guarantee

 Before putting down a deposit, we ask that you look over our Contract and Puppy Health Guarantee, which is on a PDF document below.
 This is what you will be signing before your puppy goes home.
 Our Contract does change a little every year, as we learn and add more clearances and assurances to puppy owners.

 When you have been pre-approved through our Puppy Application Form, you will be put on our emailing list for when we have puppies available!
 When puppies have been born and we know what we have available, we will start accepting deposits.